kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 solution allows a queue to run concurrent requests in the virtual world.
 These are two corners of a quad of possible approaches.

-#### Fair Queuing for Server Requests, with equal allocations, initial definition
+#### Fair Queuing for Server Requests, with equal allocations and serial virtual execution, initial definition

 Following is the design that motivated the code as it existed just before we started adding the concepts of width and extra latency.